 by Liz Attebery

 Blake Charlton would appear to have it all.
-He is a graduate of Yale University (summa cum laude) and Stanford Medical School, and a published author of two novels in a trilogy--the third of which he is furiously working on before the start of his residency in internal medicine at University of California in San Francisco.
-Blake's novels, Spellwright and Spellbound, were released to glowing reviews from the science fiction community and the publishing industry at large.
-Set in a world where words can be physically peeled off a page and used to cast spells, the trilogy relates the misadventures of a wizard named Nicodemus Weal, who has a gift for producing magical language, but a disability that makes any text he touches misspell with devastating consequences.
+A summa cum laude graduate of Yale University, a graduate of Stanford Medical School, and a published author, whose debut novel, Spellwright, was released to glowing reviews from the science fiction community and the publishing industry at large.
+The novel was the first of a nearly finished trilogy published by Tor Books.
+Set in a world where words can be physically peeled off a page and used to cast spells, Spellwright relates the misadventures of a wizard named Nicodemus Weal, who has a gift for producing magical language, but a disability that makes any text he touches misspell, with devastating consequences.

 While setting high expectations for their son, the Charltons also recognized the need for him to achieve success outside of school.
 By encouraging his talents on the football field, his father helped him gain confidence, as well as entry to a private high school whose coach recognized his athletic abilities and recommended him for admission to the school.
 Blake soon began to succeed academically, as well.
 "I was a poor student until sometime in high school, when spelling became immaterial to writing and calculation unnecessary for mathematics," he says.
 "Then suddenly, almost magically, I was promoted from remedial classes to advanced ones.
 There were also essay competitions that I began to win, and I think they helped a lot, and somewhere around junior or senior year I felt proficient with my academic skills."
 Having received extra time on tests throughout his school career, he received the same accommodation on his SATs and performed well.
 "I was also very open about my disability when applying to college," he says, "and fortunately, the Yale admissions department kept an open mind about disabled applicants."